Igor-Vuk/ultimate-react-boilerplate/README_app.md

 * `<AppContainer/>` is a component that handles module reloading, as well as error handling.
 When in production, AppContainer is automatically disabled, and simply returns its children.
 It should be added wherever we use ReactDOM.render

 **Differences between Webpack HMR & React-Hot-Loader** => <https://github.com/facebookincubator/create-react-app/issues/1063>

+## ESlint ##

+* **devDependencies**:
+* `eslint`
+* `babel-eslint` => if we use flow and new experimental features
+* `eslint-config-standard` => ESLint Shareable Config for JavaScript Standard Style:
+* eslint-plugin-standard, eslint-plugin-promise, eslint-plugin-import, eslint-plugin-node
+* `eslint-config-standard-react` => ESLint Shareable Config for React/JSX support in JavaScript Standard Style
+* eslint-plugin-react + every plugin above.
+* `eslint-plugin-flowtype` => if we use `plugin:flowtype/recommended` we can extend recomended rules.
+After that we can change and add our own rules.
+To work also put 'flowtype' in plugins.